In a nutshell

 - Financial cases and public and private law children’s work offer very different challenges.

 - Emotional resilience is required, as is a capacity for empathy, as the work involves asking clients for intimate details of their private life, and breaking devastating news to the emotionally fragile.
 Private law children’s cases can sometimes involve serious allegations between parents and require the input of child psychologists.
-Public law cases (care proceedings between local authorities and parents) invariably include detailed and potentially distressing medical evidence.
+Public law cases (care proceedings between local authorities and parents) invariably include detailed and potentially distressing medical evidence or abuse.

-- For many clients, involvement with the courts is out of the ordinary and they will rely heavily on their counsel to guide them through the process.
+- For many clients, involvement with the courts is out of the ordinary and they will rely heavily on their barrister to guide them through the process.
 The law can never fix emotional problems relating to marital breakdown or child issues, but it can pacify a situation.

 - The job calls for communication, tact and maturity.
 Cases have a significant impact on the lives they involve, so finding the most appropriate course of action for each client is important.
 The best advocates are those who can differentiate between a case and client requiring a bullish approach and those crying out for settlement and concessions to be made.

 - Where possible, mediation is used to resolve disputes in a more efficient and less unsettling fashion.

 - Teamwork is crucial.
 As the barrister is the link between the client, the judge, solicitors and social workers, it is important to win the trust and confidence of all parties.

 - The legislation affecting this area is comprehensive, and there’s a large body of case law.
 Keeping abreast of developments is necessary because the job is more about negotiating general principles than adhering strictly to precedents.